MichaelAHood/readmissions-risk-scorer/README.md

 +------+----------+-------+--------------------+--------------------+---------+--------------+--------------------+-------------------+---------+--------+------------+--------------+--------------------+--------------------+--------------------+--------------------+--------------------+-----------------+--------------------+
 """
 ```
 * We have now loaded the data that we intend to work with.
-In the next section we will begin data processing in preparation for modeling.
+In the next section we will begin processing in preparation for modeling.

 # 3. Data Processing

-* Looking at out admission table, we know that there is unique entry for each hospital admission.
+* Looking at our admission table, we know that there is unique entry for each hospital admission.
 In this table the unique `SUBJECT_ID` can show up multiple times -- corresponding to distinct hospital admissions (`HADM_ID`).

 Let's find the number of admissions for each patient.
 ```python